 The initial goal of each drug rescue program will be to produce, with our medicinal chemistry collaborator, a portfolio of Drug Rescue Variants of the once-promising but discontinued drug candidate.
 We will then use our CardioSafe 3D™ and, when validated, our LiverSafe 3D™, biological assay systems to identify the lead Drug Rescue Variant in the portfolio that demonstrates an improved therapeutic index compared to the original drug candidate (that is, equal or improved efficacy with reduced toxicity or metabolism issues).
 We will then validate that the lead Drug Rescue Variant demonstrates reduced toxicity and/or metabolism issues in both our proprietary biological assay systems and in the same in vitro testing model(s) that the biotechnology or pharmaceutical company used to determine efficacy and toxicity or metabolism issues for its original drug candidate.

-We believe the results of confirmatory in vitro and in vivo safety studies to be valuable drug rescue collaboration milestones demonstrating to a biotechnology or pharmaceutical company the improvement of our lead Drug Rescue Variant compared to its once-promising original, discontinued drug candidate.
+We believe the results of confirmatory in vitro and in vivo safety studies to be valuable drug rescue collaboration milestones demonstrating to a pharmaceutical company or other potential licensee the improvement of our lead Drug Rescue Variant compared to the discontinued drug candidate.